Updated June 9, 2023

 Step 8: Choose any of the greetings values as follows.

 Enum Greetings Morning = 1 Afternoon = 2 Evening = 3 Night = 4 End Enum Sub UseEnum() MsgBox "Greeting Number" & Greetings.Afternoon End Sub

-Step 9: Once done, compile and run the complete code by clicking on the play button which is located just below to the menu bar.
-When we run the code we see the following result.
+Step 9: Once done, compile and run the complete code by clicking on the play button located just below the menu bar.
+When we run the code, we see the following result.

-It was very easy to create an enumeration and use them this is clear from the above example.
+It was very easy to create and use an enumeration; this is clear from the above example.

 Excel VBA Enum – Example #2

-Now in this example let us use enumeration to store the data in an excel sheet.
+In this example, let us use enumeration to store the data in an Excel sheet.
 We will use the example of motorbikes used in the introduction section.

-We have some sort of pre-written calculation in sheet 1 as follows.
+We have some pre-written calculations in sheet 1 as follows.